Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 3: Examining probabilistic reduction in smaller and diverse dialect corpora

+The Switchboard and CANDOR corpus are both corpora containing dialogues between strangers who may be likely to vary word durations to accommodate their addressees.
+Spontaneous speech exists in a variety of domains, however, and speakers' own pronunciations might change because they are addressing strangers.
+Interview settings have demonstrated probabilistic reduction: \cite{seyfarth2014word} showed that words that are more predictable in the Buckeye corpus are produced with shorter durations based on bigram statistics.
+We specifically test whether the same forward and backward predictability-driven reduction relationships are still observed in more casual, self-driven interviews without the pressure of conversational demands.
+This final analysis replicates \cite{seyfarth2014word} and extends his analysis to a larger, more diverse corpus that enables us to ask how universal probabilistic reduction is in spontaneous monologue.

-Previous work on probabilistic reduction has focused on White Mainstream American English (WMAE), such as that spoken in the Buckeye Corpus \cite{pitt2005buckeye} and Switchboard \cite{godfrey1992switchboard,calhoun2010nxt}.
-This work examines both WMAE and several varieties of African American Language (AAL), as AAL varieties are under-represented in computational psycholinguistics (as elsewhere in natural language processing; \citealp{10887767}).
+Previous work on probabilistic reduction has focused on White Mainstream American English (WMAE), such as that spoken in the Buckeye Corpus \citep{pitt2005buckeye} and Switchboard \citep{godfrey1992switchboard,calhoun2010nxt}.
+This study examines both WMAE and several varieties of African American Language (AAL), as AAL varieties are under-represented in computational psycholinguistics (as elsewhere in natural language processing; \citealp{10887767}).
 Dialects represent a critical test case for modeling probabilistic language processing, because speech communities, and thus the linguistic statistics of those communities, differ along many dimensions.

-A major challenge for assessing probabilistic reduction in dialect corpora, and smaller datasets more broadly, is that large language models may not produce high-quality estimates, either when trained on the corpora directly, or when fine-tuned.
-Moreover, while there is no reason to expect that predictability would not shape production in a similar way across dialects, if dialects are modeled by variables extracted from mainstream varieties (e.g., the models used in \citealp{clark_relationship_2025} and \citealp{upadhye2025back}), then these biases are expected to distort any effects of linguistic statistical knowledge on production.
-This experiment therefore explores the feasibility of applying n-gram statistics to probabilistic reduction across smaller and diverse dialect corpora.
+A major challenge for assessing probabilistic reduction in dialect corpora, and smaller datasets more broadly, is that large language models may not produce high-quality estimates of contextual probabilities, either when using off-the-shelf models, when trained on the corpora directly, or when fine-tuned.
+Moreover, while there is no reason to expect that predictability would not shape production in a similar way across dialects, if dialects are modeled by variables extracted from mainstream varieties (e.g., the models used in \cite{clark_relationship_2025} and \cite{upadhye2025back}), then these biases are expected to distort any effects of linguistic statistical knowledge on production.
+This experiment therefore explores the feasibility of applying n-gram statistics to probabilistic reduction across smaller and more diverse dialect corpora.